readthedocs/ethicalads.io/content/posts/data-privacy-day-2022.md

 However, like many others I've become a lot more privacy concious over the last 10 years.
 Maybe allowing a mega-corporation to know every single intimate detail of my life isn't necessarily a good thing.
 Who knew?
-Luckily for Chrome die-hards, there is another chrome build which doesn't funnel everything you've ever looked at back to the mothership, the open source [Chromium](https://www.chromium.org/Home/), the code upon which Chrome is built.
+Luckily for Chrome die-hards, there is another Chrome build which doesn't funnel everything you've ever looked at back to the mothership, the open source [Chromium](https://www.chromium.org/Home/), the code upon which Chrome is built.
 Google maintains the codebase, documentation, and [download site](https://download-chromium.appspot.com/),